RuanAragao/calculator/README.md

 ## How

+⚠️ Firstly, be willing to learn and/or teach.
+This project is not a PR farm for hacktoberfest.

 1. Star ✨ this project 👀🫶

 2. Go to [issues](https://github.com/RuanAragao/calculator/issues) and create a new.
 Add the name of your calculator in title and comment a short prupose of your calculator.